johnbender/todomvc/server/README.md

 Of all the numbers collected, we were most interested in **Render Start**.
 This is the earliest point at which a user could conceivably report the application "ready to use" and so it represents a generous approximation of "time to usable".

-Notable within the results are the following:
+Notable within the **Render Start** results are the following:

-* Both Ember and Angular hover around 4 seconds to **Render Start** on the shaped 3G connection.
+* Both Ember and Angular hover around 4 seconds on the shaped 3G connection.
 * Both Ember and Angular are well above the 4 second mark for a Nexus 5 on the shaped 3G connection.
-* Backbone does well, as both a client side only render and a server assist render (our alteration).
+* Backbone does fairly well, as both a client side only render and a server assist render (our alteration).

 ### Possible Issues